-The programme also includes a non-credit bearing component called the Leadership Development Programme (LDP), which provides a series of workshop based sessions on leadership skills and behaviours; coaching sessions; guest speakers on contemporary themes in business and management and careers and employability sessions.
-The activities contained within the LDP are summarised in Table 1 below.
+The programme also includes a non-credit bearing component called the Leadership Development Programme (LDP), which provides a series of workshop based sessions on leadership skills and behaviours.
+The LDP also hosts guest speakers on contemporary themes in business and management and offers MBA-focused careers and employability sessions.

 LDP runs throughout the year, acting as a critical 'spine' to the learning and development throughout the MBA.
 LDP also links in to the individual reflective assignments on three core modules: People and Organisations,, Leading Sustainability, Innovation & Change and the Business Project.
 Students are asked to complete three learning logs which are submitted with the three individual reflective assignments.
-The coaching sessions are timed to help students prepare the learning logs that support the reflective assignments.
-The timing of these coaching sessions and reflective assignments is shown in the Table 1 below.
+The timing of these reflective assignments is shown in Table 1.